MahShaaban/miRCancerdb/README.md

 make
 ```

-Indeed, the same could be achieved through Rstudio and the sqlite db file can be accessed using DBI library in R.
+Indeed, the same can be achieved through Rstudio and the sqlite db file can be accessed using DBI library in R.

 ## More
 Citation: <manuscript>